The competitors age is as of December 31, 2019.

 1. Competitors will provide their own accompanists.
 A list of recommended accompanists will be provided to entrants if requested by contacting email@example.com

-2. Recorded accompaniments are not permitted.
+2. Recorded accompaniments are only allowed in pop classes.

 3. Competitors must be amateurs.
 Singers who are members of ACTRA or Equity Unions are not allowed to compete in the festival.